 A first-year course focused on the core concepts in biology (evolution; transformation of energy and matter; information exchange and storage; structure and function; systems biology), professions in biology, and the foundational skills and knowledge needed for successful academic and post-graduate careers in biology.

-INTEGSCI 140 — EXPLORING SERVICE IN SCIENCE
+INTEGSCI 140 — EXPLORING SERVICE IN STEM

-INTEGSCI 150 — EXPLORING RESEARCH IN SCIENCE
+INTEGSCI 150 — EXPLORING RESEARCH IN STEM

 INTEGSCI 230 — EXPLORING DISCIPLINE-BASED LEADERSHIP & MENTORING

 Students will build practical peer leadership and mentoring skills, while evaluating and reflecting on personal experiences among a group of peers who challenge and learn from each other as they explore leadership.
 Class activities are designed to develop critical thinking around student development issues and provide strategies for integrating discussions of diversity, ethics, social justice, community, and civic responsibility into leadership experiences.

 INTEGSCI 240 — SERVICE WITH YOUTH IN STEM

 Teaches students about community engagement experiences, focusing on building community partnerships, understanding organizational missions and community needs, assessment of informal science outreach experiences, and issues related to scientific literacy and access to science.